 Imagine a lush garden with bountiful fruit and vegetables that keep your family happy and satisfied all year round.
 It isn’t a pipe dream.
 With a little trial and error and the right gardening tools and soil, you can reach the goal of living off the land.
 One key component many gardeners have realized is essential to making their gardens fruitful is compost.
 You may have heard about compost and even seen the stuff before and turned your nose up at it.
-It may not seem like it would be anything you would be interested in considering it is basically trash that you are spreading in your garden, but compost is a lovely things and it will work wonders in your garden soil.
+It may not seem like it would be anything you would be interested in considering it is basically trash that you are spreading in your garden, but compost is a lovely thing and it will work wonders in your garden soil.

 Benefits of Compost